-The financial year under review was a challenging year for all of us at IFCA as we navigated through unprecedented market challenges caused by the Covid-19 pandemic.
-The health and business challenges arising from the Covid-19 pandemic persisted in FY2021.
-In this respect, we implemented working from home on rotation basis, to protect the health and welfare of our employees while ensuring smooth operations of our business.
+The financial year under review was a challenging year for IFCA especially in China segment as we navigated through unprecedented market challenges caused by the Covid-19 pandemic and local government policies.
+The business challenges arising from the Covid-19 pandemic persisted in FY2022.

-During FY2021, the Group continued to focus on business performance restoration and the development of our new X-series mobile internet solutions in efforts to deliver business growth in the new norm.
-In FY2021, the revenue contribution from Malaysia was 37.3%, from China was 51.4%, and Indonesia was 10.3%.
+During FY2022, the Group actively introduced and promoted the new X-series mobile internet solutions to existing and new customers while concurrently doing business performance restoration.
+In FY2022, the revenue contribution from Malaysia was 45.3%, from China was 42.1%, and Indonesia was 11.4%.